lsc-project/lsc/sample/postgresql/README.txt

-This README file is describing how to setup a sample PostgreSQL server and to setup the synchronization from an OpenDJ instance.
+This README file is describing how to setup a sample PostgreSQL server and to setup the synchronization from and to an OpenDJ instance.

 REQUIREMENTS
 ------------